 Clinical Trial Material

 Planning and oversight of CTM packaging and labeling activities

 Assistance with blinding and randomization protocols

-The Cato Clinical Strategy group works with clients to develop and implement clinical development strategies that will lead to successful regulatory submissions for new drugs, biologics, medical devices, and other life science products.
-Our scope of services include the following:
+The Cato Research Clinical Strategy group works with clients to develop and implement clinical development strategies that will lead to successful regulatory submissions for new drugs, biologics, medical devices, and other life science products.
+Our scope of services includes the following:

 Clinical Development Plans

-Identify the critical components of a strategic clinical development plan that will lead to the approval of new drugs, biologics and medical devices.
-This includes but is not limited to the following activities:
+The critical components of a strategic clinical development plan that will lead to the approval of new drugs, biologics, and medical devices are identified.
+This includes, but is not limited to, the following activities:

 Formulate gap analyses

 Evaluate current and new drugs in different therapeutic areas